Share

 Uranus: unforeseen circumstances arise, technology problems, radicalism, restlessness

-Neptune: illusion, dreams and fantasies take over, possibly with detrimental effects, deception
+Neptune: illusion, dreams, and fantasies take over, possibly with detrimental effects, deception

 Pluto: destruction and rebuilding, misplaced power, struggles, manipulation, secrets